flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

 	 task: core.advanced.run_merge_sort.merge
 	 version: "v2"

-It can be passed through the command line.
+And then can be passed through the command line.
-Note: The source and target domain/projects can be different.
+Notice the source and target domain/projects can be different.
 The root project and domain flags of -p and -d should point to task/launch plans project/domain.
-It has been shown below:

 ::

  flytectl create execution --execFile execution_spec.yaml -p flytectldemo -d development --targetProject flytesnacks

-Also an execution can be relaunched by passing the current execution id.
-It has been shown below:
+Also an execution can be relaunched by passing in current execution id.

 ::

  flytectl create execution --relaunch ffb31066a0f8b4d52b77 -p flytectldemo -d development

 An execution can be recovered, that is recreated from the last known failure point for a previously-run workflow execution.